VedatDurmaz/PolymerAssembler/README.md

 |GCB | linearly extending unit of type B | 1        | 1         |
 |GCL | terminal (leaf) element           | 1        | 0         |

-Using that set of five non-physical building blocks derived from glycerol it is possible to build PG polymers with any degree of branching ranging from linear and hyperbranched sequences up to 100% branched dendrimers.
-Starting with a single root element GCR, the central list L of available binding sites is initialized with three entries (due to indegree 0 and outdegree 3 associated with GCR).
-With each iteration over that list, another unit is attached to the current one of these sites and the list is updated accordingly.
-The decision of which unit to choose next is steered through a transition probability matrix P specifying the probability p_ij that block type j is attached to one of the free binding sites of block type i.
-As consequence, P also affects the extend to which the polymer will be branched.
-You can produce a linear polymer (apart from the beginning where two of the root element's three sites must be capped by terminal units GCL), various hyperbranched, and fully branched (=dendritic) PG polymers.
+The first selected unit upon polymer construction is always the root element, GCR in case of PG, which has no parent unit to which it must be attached, therefore, its indegree is zero.
+However, GCR provides three unsatisfied binding sites (outdegree=3) each awaiting another block to be attached.
+Hence, these three sites are added to the algorithm's central data structure, a dynamic list *L* keeping track of all currently unsatisfied binding sites.
+With each iteration over that list, either randomly or in a first in first out fashion as defined by the user, another unit is attached to the current parent site and the list is updated accordingly.
+The decision about which unit to choose next is steered through a transition probability matrix *P* specifying the probability *p_ij* that block type *j* is attached to one of the open sites of block type *i*.
+Certainly, the size of that squared matrix is related to the number *n* of respective units.
+As consequence, *P* also affects the extend to which the polymer will be branched.
+Depending on *P*, the algorithm is able to produce a linear polymer (apart from the beginning where two of the root element's three sites must be capped by terminal units GCL), various hyperbranched, and 100% branched (=dendritic) PG polymers.

-The main settings falling to the user are listed in a YAML configuration file called `config_user.yml`.
-At the top of the file, the user choses the type of polymer by setting the YAML variable `polymer.type` to either
+In a YAML file called `config_user.yml` the values of *P* need to be adjusted by the user according to his needs.
+First, at the top of the file, a polymer type is specified by setting the YAML variable `polymer.type` to either

 |Type                | #blocks | description |
 |:-------------------|:--------|:------------|